 Snow Lounge Aurora Hut Glass Igloos & Ice Hotel is situated in Sallatunturi and it features ski-to-door access.
 The resort has an Ice Bar, Ice Restaurant, Ice Gallery and a Wedding chapel made entirely from local snow and ice from a nearby lake.

-Activities here include skiing and snow shoeing as the resort is just 50 yards from Salla ski lift and 30 yards from Salla Hill.
+Activities here include skiing and snowshoeing as the resort is just 50 yards from the Salla ski lift and 30 yards from Salla Hill.

 Arctic Land Adventure Glass Igloos

-The secluded accommodation comprises four glass igloos and six log built chalets and its intention is to give guests a traditional Lappish experience learning about Sami life.
+The secluded accommodation comprises four glass igloos and six log-built chalets and its intention is to give guests a traditional Lappish experience learning about Sami life.
 You’ll learn about the Reindeer Herder’s life, be part of nature and wildlife, hunt Northern Lights during the dark winter nights or experience the white Arctic nights during the summer months.
-There’s an onsite sauna and outdoor hottub by the lakeside under the Arctic sky.
+There is an onsite sauna and outdoor hot-tub by the lakeside under the Arctic sky.

 Other activities include meeting the reindeer, snowmobiling, skiing, snowshoeing and ice fishing but their showstopper is the Sky Dinner.
-A partially outdoor experience where you’re served a three course meal with wine around a blazing fire, served at the Goahti, a trditional Sami hut.
+A partially outdoor experience where you’re served a three-course meal with wine around a blazing fire served at the Goahti, a traditional Sami hut.

 Lomakeskus Revontuli Glass Igloos